-- 1. This decision shall apply to the following categories of own-initiative reports: - (a) Legislative Own-Initiative Reports, drawn up on the basis of Article 192 EC Treaty and Rule 42 of the Rules of Procedure; - (b) Strategic Reports, drawn up on the basis of non-legislative strategic and priority initiatives included in the Commission's annual legislative and work programme; - (c) Non-Legislative Own-Initiative Reports, not drawn up on the basis of a document of another Institution or body of the European Union or drawn up on the basis of a document forwarded to Parliament for information, without prejudice to Article 2(3); - (d) Annual Activity and Monitoring Reports (as listed in Annex 1)94,95
+- 1. This decision shall apply to the following categories of own-initiative reports: - (a) Legislative Own-Initiative Reports, drawn up on the basis of Article 225 of the Treaty on the Functioning of the European Union and Rule 46 of the Rules of Procedure; - (b) Strategic Reports, drawn up on the basis of non-legislative strategic and priority initiatives included in the Commission Work Programme; - (c) Non-Legislative Own-Initiative Reports, not drawn up on the basis of a document of another Institution or body of the European Union or drawn up on the basis of a document forwarded to Parliament for information, without prejudice to Article 2(3); - (d) Annual Activity and Monitoring Reports, as listed in Annex 1107;108 - (e) Implementation Reports on the transposition of EU legislation into national law and the implementation and enforcement thereof in Member States.